River in the federal state of Amazonia, Brazil

 Because of its key role in international politics, Brazil is an important global partner for the Federal Ministry for Economic Cooperation and Development (BMZ).
 Because of the country's strategic significance for climate action and for protecting the environment and conserving biodiversity, cooperation with Brazil aimed at fostering sustainable development is accompanied by a close political dialogue.

-The shared long-term overarching goal of Germany's development cooperation with Brazil is the protection of global goods and global values in line with the Paris Agreement and the 2030 Agenda for Sustainable Development.
-In keeping with the principle of leaving no one behind, disadvantaged population groups and the protection of human rights – especially the rights of indigenous peoples and traditional population groups – are a particular focus of German activities.
+The shared long-term overarching goal of Germany's cooperation with Brazil is the protection of global goods and global values in line with the Paris Agreement and the 2030 Agenda for Sustainable Development.
+In keeping with the principle of leaving no one behind, disadvantaged population groups and the protection of human rights – especially the rights of Indigenous Peoples and traditional communities – are a particular focus of German activities.

 German-Brazilian cooperation focuses on the following core areas: